chrisdone-artificial/website/posts/applicative-wired-monad.md

 or graph it out or batch it as needed.
 Works for SQL DBs (e.g. Rel8), build systems or FRP (e.g. Reflex).

-This does mean you can’t simply run mapM against a Value [a], and this often requires a special operator for the that action in the domain in question.
+This does mean you can’t simply run mapM against a Value [a], and this often requires a special operator for the action in the domain in question.

 I’m not sure that there’s already name for it, but it’s definitely a pattern.
-You’ll see it in quite a few places.
+You see it in quite a few places.
 So I'm pointing it out.

 I'll add a code example at a later date.